saharama/saharama.github.io/essays/soft-where.md

 ## Onward and Upward

 My future may be bright (electrons, photons, and such), but I have yet to figure out what I want to do.
 Regardless, knowing how to develop software, especially on a team, may prove to be a strength in the future.
 At the very least, at the end of this class, I hope I will be able to understand my Computer Science friends when they complain about their workload.
+I always used to think they were "softies" for complaining how difficult ICS311 and ICS314 were.
+Now that I am taking ICS314, the workload is hard to manage; therefore I think to myself—"Soft...
+Where?!"